-Catherine Stretch is the Chief Commercial Officer of Aguia Resources Limited, an ASX and TSX Venture listed company developing phosphate and copper assets in Brazil.
-Ms. Stretch was previously a partner and the Chief Operating Officer of a Canadian investment firm which had \$1 billion in assets under management and focused on managing resource oriented investment funds.
+Catherine Stretch is the Vice President, Corporate Affairs, at Troilus Gold Corp., a TSX listed advanced stage exploration and early-development company focused on the former gold and copper Troilus Mine in Quebec.
+Ms. Stretch was formerly Chief Commercial Officer of Aguia Resources Limited, an ASX and TSX Venture listed company developing phosphate and copper assets in Brazil, as well as a partner and the Chief Operating Officer of a Canadian investment firm which had \$1 billion in assets under management and focused on managing resource-oriented investment funds.
 Ms. Stretch is currently the audit committee chair of a TSX-V listed company engaged in the acquisition and development of mineral properties in Spain and the audit committee chair of a TSX-V listed company that provides data analytics services.
 Ms. Stretch has a Bachelor of Economics from the University of Western Ontario and a Masters of Business Administration from York University.
 Ms. Stretch is familiar with the review and interpretation of financial statements.